 Applied Behavior Analysis (ABA) is an evidence-based treatment for ASD that is covered under this plan.
+ABA services are available for children through the age of 18.

 Prior authorization of ABA services is required.
 If prior authorization is not obtained, the member will be responsible for 100% of the cost of treatment.
 A member seeking ABA services is required to go to a BCBSM-Approved Autism Evaluation Center (AAEC) for the evaluation, diagnosis and/or confirmation of a diagnosis of an ASD and have a high level treatment plan developed.
-If ABA services are recommended by the AAEC, the member can seek services from a Licensed Behavior Analyst, who will then develop a detailed treatment plan specific to ABA treatment.
-The Licensed Behavior Analyst must obtain prior approval from BCBSM, otherwise the member will be responsible for the cost of treatment.
+If ABA services are recommended by the AAEC, the member can seek services from a Board-Certified Behavior Analyst (BCBA), who will then develop a detailed treatment plan specific to ABA treatment.
+The BCBA must obtain prior approval from BCBSM, otherwise the member will be responsible for the cost of treatment.